daguar/daguar.github.io/_posts/2019-08-06-technology-is-not-the-solution-nor-is-it-irrelevant-its-a-lever.md

 ---
 layout: post
-title: "Technology is not the solution, nor is it irrelevant — it's a lever"
+title: "Technology is not the solution (nor is it irrelevant) — it's a lever"
 ---

 I find I often hear two equally counterproductive arguments about technology's role in complex social problems.